oracle-livelabs/oci/oci-network-firewall/lab2/lab2.md

 * One Service that defines SSH
 * One Service List that contains the SSH Service
 * One Address list that contains the two application subnets CIDRs
+* One Firewall Security Rule that allows PING between the Application subnets.
-* One Firewall Security Rule that allows PING and SSH between the Application subnets.
+* One Firewall Security Rule that allows SSH between the Application subnets.

 4. In the **Network firewall policy details** menu, click on **Applications** on the left menu and click **Create application**.
 Create an application that allows **Echo requests**.
   ![Create application](images/createapp.png)